Suffolk Climate Change Partnership

 Who We Are

-The Suffolk Climate Change Partnership consists of Suffolk’s local authorities and the Environment Agency, working together locally with a number of other organisations including Groundwork Suffolk, Sustainability East and University Campus Suffolk.
+The Suffolk Climate Change Partnership (SCCP) consists of Suffolk’s Local Authorities and the Environment Agency, working with other organisations locally including Groundwork Suffolk and the University of Suffolk.
 We have a shared interest in supporting Suffolk’s communities, businesses and residents to reduce carbon emissions, realise the economic benefits of reducing energy consumption and adapt to the future impacts of climate change.

-Our Vision, as set out in 'Transforming Suffolk', the Community Strategy 2008-2025, is as follows: “Suffolk wants to be an exemplar in tackling climate change and protecting and enhancing its natural...environment...to be the county with the greatest reduction in carbon emissions”
+Our Vision is that “Suffolk wants to be an exemplar in tackling climate change and protecting and enhancing its natural...environment...to be the county with the greatest reduction in carbon emissions”.

 In 2019 our Local Authority members have all declared a ‘climate emergency’.
 As part of this, we will work together with partners across the county and region towards the aspiration of making the county of Suffolk carbon neutral by 2030.

 Read the latest summary of our project activity here: Annual Review 2017/18.

 In March 2017 we published Suffolk Climate Action Plan 3: Fostering business and community resilience, reducing carbon emissions and increasing local economic growth, our third such three-year plan.

 The Plan set out our progress in reducing emissions across Suffolk and the priority themes which the Partnership is focusing on up to 2020.
 It was developed by the Partnership with the oversight of the relevant Local Authority cabinet members and Portfolio Holders across the county and represents the Partners’ commitment to act in support of the wider target for Suffolk, with emissions reduction activity focused on the Domestic and Industry & Commercial sectors.